-Whole grain rice with at least three vegetables, tuna steak.
+Whole grain rice with at least three vegetables and soya burger.

 Or: Wholemeal vegetable pasta made from scratch with lots of garlic and at least three vegetables.

-Or: Sweet potato, at least three vegetables and two birds eye pea protein vegetarian sausages.
+Or: Sweet potato, at least three vegetables and two birds eye pea protein vegan sausages.

 Other daily foods:

 A bowl of low sugar/salt Swiss-style muesli with chopped banana, coconut milk and a squirt of honey.

 Or: A few slices of wholemeal bread with jam or avocado.

 Or: A wholemeal wrap with falafel, cucumber, onion and tomatoes.

 I also drink coffee and green tea throughout the day and I also have the occasional biscuit or little treat.

 Try to get some sunlight if possible.
 Adequate amounts of sunshine light absorbed through the skin produces vitamin D. Vitamin D has many functions, including assisting in serotonin production.